Social networking and the law

 “Just because you didn’t know the law, doesn’t mean the law will treat you any differently if you break it,” says David.
 “What people need to realise is that social media is not a safe place and getting a criminal record could destroy your future career.”

 If you’re desperate to vent, leave it for one sleep and see if you’re still desperate the next morning.
-It’s more than likely you’ll have cooled down and may be able to see the potential problems of writing ‘I’M COMING TO KILL YOU’ on your ex-boyfriend’s Facebook wall.
+It’s more than likely you’ll have cooled down and may be able to see the potential problems of writing something angry or aggressive on your social media channels.
+If you still want to talk about it, you can get in touch with our team for free and confidential support.

 Next Steps